 PFIP has championed financial literacy and education campaigns with national school systems, financial service providers, and empowerment programs.
 PFIP was instrumental in integrating financial education (FinEd) within the Fijian national school curriculum.
 Now reaching approximately 197,000 students annually, the award-winning project was conceptualised, developed and implemented with hands-on PFIP support.
 PFIP has since worked with the governments of PNG, Solomon Islands and Samoa to scope similar integrated curriculum approaches.
 Solomon Islands now has a FinEd curriculum, and a pilot project for technical and vocational students is currently underway in the PNG Highlands.

 Finally, to assist central banks and FSPs to better understand and innovate in specific markets, PFIP has undertaken studies including important nationally representative consumer surveys, financial competency surveys, Digital Financial Services (DFS) Assessments, microinsurance demand assessments, financial diaries, and micro pension as well as promoting knowledge sharing through events such as the biennial Pacific Microfinance Week.

 Closing the gender gap in access to financial services is important to the programme.
 Recognizing that women make up half of the potential client base for financial services providers, PFIP works with grantees to ensure greater financial access to women through product design and messaging, with specific gender targets to be met.
 Additionally, PFIP has supported gender-sensitive financial education and mobile phone literacy training to improve financial empowerment of women.

-PFIP is well placed to reach 2 million Pacific Islanders by 2020.
-The next generation of PFIP projects will focus on designing better financial services to meet the needs of low income customers, and scaling successful models with commercial partners.
+PFIP continues to focus on designing better financial services to meet the needs of low income customers, and scaling successful models with commercial partners.